 “I want to reach through this screen, grab you by the shoulders, and tell you how much God loves you.”Christine Caine, Unashamed

 I felt these words ring true.
 Reminded of times I have tried to convince young girls that they are worthy of love.
 I have been there but I have never known how to help others fight the fight that I fought.
 (And still do at times.)

 I love the reminder from the Psalms of how wonderful you and I really are.

-Christine reminded us of the prodigal son and his father, who loved his son so much.
+In her book, Unashamed, Christine Caine reminded us of the prodigal son and his father, who loved his son so much.
 He kept looking for him to return home.
 And as soon as he saw his son coming down the road, he ran to him and embraced him.

 God is waiting and watching for you to come home.
 He is waiting for you to give up the shame and run to Him.
 He Our Father is our ultimate hiding place.

 God promises to take away any guilt and cover any shame and throw them “as far as the east is from the west“.
 [Psalm 103]

 Stop running to food or drugs or sleep.Stop running to food or drugs or sleep.
 Run to God. #unworthy #selfesteem Click To Tweet